Bladder: Fish

 The gills of most teleost fish help to eliminate ammonia from the body, and fish live surrounded by water, but most still have a distinct bladder for storing waste fluid.
 The urinary bladder of teleosts is permeable to water, though this is less true for freshwater dwelling species than saltwater species.
 In freshwater fish the bladder is a key site of absorption for many major ions in marine fish urine is held in the bladder for extended periods to maximise water absorption.
+The bladder of fish is called a tubal bladder since they are enlargements of the mesonephric duct.
+Most fish have a single (simplex) bladder, which collects urine from separate or merged ureters.
+In gars, the ureters are fused and form a bilobed bladder.
+In cod, there is a duplex bladder, which enter into a common route posteriorly.
 The urinary bladders of fish and tetrapods are thought to be analogous while the former's swim-bladders and latter's lungs are considered homologous.

 Most fish also have an organ called a swim-bladder which is unrelated to the urinary bladder except in its membranous nature.
 The loaches, pilchards, and herrings are among the few types of fish in which a urinary bladder is poorly developed.
 It is largest in those fish which lack an air bladder, and is situated in front of the oviducts and behind the rectum.